artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 As of Archivematica 1.7, Elasticsearch is optional.
-Installing Archivematica without Elasticsearch means reduced consumption of compute resources and lower operational complexity.
-Disabling Elasticsearch means that the Backlog, Appraisal, and Archival Storage tabs do not appear and their functionality is not available.
+Installing Archivematica without Elasticsearch or with limited Elasticsearch functionality means reduced consumption of compute resources and lower operational complexity.
+Fully or partially disabling Elasticsearch means that the Backlog, Appraisal, and Archival Storage tabs may not appear and their functionality is not available.

-This section in the General configuration shows if Elasticsearch is enabled or disabled.
+This section in the General configuration shows the Elasticsearch configuration.

 .. _dashboard-failures: